Applying to physical therapy school

 Letters of recommendation #

-Many PT programs require two or three letters of recommendation (PTCAS calls these “References”).
+Many PT programs require two or three letters of recommendation (PTCAS calls these “References” and they are located under Program Materials).
 Requirements for letters vary by program, but typically include a letter from a practicing physical therapist and a professor.
 It is important to get to know physical therapists and your professors well so that you have letter writers who can provide a strong letter with enthusiastic support for your application.

 Personal essay #

-There are many ways to approach the PTCAS personal essay.
-Early in your undergraduate career, start a journal documenting your experiences during clinical observation, community service, and experiences from your personal life.
-This will help you to begin laying the foundation for writing your personal essay during the spring prior to application.
+Early in your undergraduate career, pre-health students are encouraged to start a journal documenting your experiences during shadowing observations, volunteer community service experiences, and extracurricular experiences.
+This will help you begin to lay the foundation for writing your personal essay during the spring prior to application.
 Visit Keeping a prehealth journal for suggestions.

 Personal essay help for IU Bloomington students #